pajhiwo/python_help/Design_patterns.md

 ```

 ## Factory pattern
+Method or Class to create different types of objects:
-Is a creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface (class to create different types of objects).
+Is a creation method, which create objects from concrete classes, but return them as objects of abstract type or interface (class to create different types of objects).
-Forces the creation of objects to occur through a common _factory_ class.
+Forces the creation of objects to occur through a common _factory_ class or met
 Factory Method should be used in every situation where an application (client) depends on an interface (product) to perform a task and there are multiple concrete implementations of that interfac

 Resources: